AxiaCoin/axia-network-v2/scripts/ansible/README.md

-# Ansible for Axia
+# Ansible for AvalancheGo

-[Ansible](https://ansible.com) playbooks, roles, & inventories to install [Axia](https://github.com/axiacoin/axia-network-v2) as a systemd service.
+[Ansible](https://ansible.com) playbooks, roles, & inventories to install [AvalancheGo](https://github.com/axiacoin/axia-network-v2) as a systemd service.
 Target(s) can be

 - localhost